Configuring Endpoint Templates

 The no version of this command, no max-bind-count, resets the maximum number of flows that can bind to a durable topic endpoint back to the default.

-For additional information, refer to Configuring Max Number of Flows That May Bind.
+For more additional information, see Configuring Max Number of Flows That May Bind.

 Setting Max Permitted Number of Delivered Unacked Messages